 Perfect Pairings

-- A bowl of creamy butternut squash soup on a cold weeknight.
+- A bowl of creamy butternut squash soup on a cold weeknight, where the sweet cranberry cuts through the savory richness

 How to Store